MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-linux.md

 }
 ```

-## Finish and Execute
+## Finish and execute

-- Build and run the project inside your IDE, or open Terminal and run:
+1. Build and run the project inside your IDE, or open Terminal and run:
     - ./PlayFab_Test

-- When it loads, you should see the following text:
+2. When it loads, you should see the following text:
     - "Congratulations, you made your first successful API call!"

-- At this point, you can start making other API calls, and building your game
+3. At this point, you can start making other API calls and build your game.
     - For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code